 Families in the region typically have 6-7 children and, when faced with the financial decision of who to send to school, boys are often given priority over girls.
 This gender inequality results in fewer economic opportunities and poorer health for women.

 Giving a girl an education improves her knowledge, skills and social engagement, which in turn reaps many benefits for herself, her family and her community.

 Research shows that if you send a girl to school, she will earn 25% more income and invest 90% in her family.
 She will also have healthier and fewer children, which reduces pressure on natural resources.

 Girls' education is therefore vital in driving economic development, improving community health and promoting conservation.
-This links with Blue Ventures' integrated Population-Health-Environment (PHE) programme that empowers coastal communities to live healthily and sustainably alongside unique marine environments.
+This links with our integrated Population-Health-Environment (PHE) approach that empowers coastal communities to live healthily and sustainably with their unique marine environment.

 “I’m studying as hard as I can because I really want my education to take me far”

 We are committed to supporting more than 100 girls throughout their education over the coming years.
 Please help us fulfil this goal by giving to the school scholarships programme: a monthly donation of just £5 is enough to keep two girls in school every year.
 These young women are the future of Velondriake, so do something amazing today and become part of their story by investing in them!